 Find out more

-- We also have support services across the UK – including coordinators who can offer advice and support and stroke clubs and groups where you can meet other people affected by stroke.
-Click here to find out what’s available in your area.
+We also have support services across the UK including coordinators who can offer advice and support and stroke clubs and groups where you can meet other people affected by stroke.
+Find out what's available in your area.